andreujuanc/bakers-notebook/README.md

 # Bakers' Notebook

-This repository will contain the documentaion and issues for the mobile app.
+This repository will contain documentaion and issues for the mobile app.